firezone/firezone/CONTRIBUTING.md

 - A portal
 - A gateway connected to the portal
-- A client connected to the portal
+- A headless Linux client connected to the portal
 - A relay connected to the portal
-- A resource on a network only with the gateway
+- A resource with IP `172.20.0.100` on a separate network shared with the gateway
-  - The ip is `172.20.0.100` (And any other dependency for these to run)

 ```sh
 # To test that a client can ping the resource